tdilauro/Simplified-wiki/Home.md

 * Seamless integration of collections from multiple vendors.
 * Easy access to a wide variety of public domain and open-access books.

-*Our goal is to make it as easy to borrow an electronic book from your local library as it is to buy one from an online store.*
+**Our goal is to make borrowing ebooks as easy as buying them.**

-This wiki is written by the Library Simplified developers and intended for use by technical staff at libraries.
+This wiki is written by the Library Simplified developers and intended for use by technical staff at public libraries.
 For details on how to get your library involved, see [[the Library Simplified website|http://www.librarysimplified.org/]].

 # Installation and setup